embeltech/C_CPP/GettingStarted.md

     - func(NULL) will create ambiguity to resolve to func(char * ptr) or func(int)
     - use nullptr for null pointers
 3. Range-Based for Loops
+4. explicit
-4. Override and Final
+5. Override and Final
     - override used at the end of class member function to ensure correct function is overriden in derived class
     - final keyword if used at the end of virtual function of base class, that function cannot be overridden in derived class
     - final keyword if used at the end of base class, that class cannot be inherited further.
-5. Smart Pointers
+6. Smart Pointers
     - list all member functions
         - shared_ptr : reset,use_count
         - unique_ptr : reset,release,std::move